|

 Certified Lab: University of British Columbia, Canada

 Test Results: Vitamin C permeability of SG Gas-infused Water is approximately 4 times higher than the control counterpart.
-(Charles Hu, communication in 2008)
+(Communication in 2008)

 Protocol: Wheatgrass seeds were soaked for 72 hours in a bowl filled with Watt-Ahh™.
 Simultaneously, Grodan plugs were soaked in a bowl filled with Watt-Ahh™ and a couple of teaspoons of baking soda.
 The wet Grodan plugs (growth medium) are squeezed to remove excess water and placed in small plastic webbed containers that fit holes in an Aerogarden Kitchen Aeroponic Garden system.
 Growth medium and plastic container are carefully placed in each hole adjacent to the water jet inside the water tray.
 The germinated Wheatgrass seeds are placed on top of the growth medium.
 Small clear plastic cups are placed on top of each growth medium to maintain ambient moisture surrounding the seedlings.
 The water tray is filled with Watt-Ahh™ to the specified level inside the tray.
 Soluble fertilizer is added to the water in the tray.
 The Aerogarden is set to the Herb setting that controls the frequency and length of light exposure each day.
 Once two sets of leaves appear (approximately 2 to 3 days), each clear plastic cup is removed.
 After 10 days of growth, Wheatgrass leaves are harvested and placed in a sealed plastic bag.
 The sealed bag is placed inside an insulated box with a frozen plastic ice holder and immediately shipped to the lab for ORAC (Oxygen Radical Absorbance Capacity) analysis.